Neo-noir

+Neo-noir is a film genre adapted from the era of New Hollywood that is primarily associated with the subversion and visual style of classic film noir tropes, adapting the themes of 1940s and 1950s American film noir for contemporary audiences, often with vibrant colors and high-contrast, more graphic depictions of violence or sexuality, thematic motifs, and nonlinear narrative or editing.

-Neo-noir is a revival of film noir, a genre that had originally flourished during the post-World War II era in the United Statesroughly from 1940 to 1960.
-The French term, film noir, translates literally to English as "black film", indicating sinister stories often presented in a shadowy cinematographic style.
+During the 1970s and the mid 1980s, the term "neo-noir" surged in popularity, fueled by movies such as Roman Polanski’s Chinatown (1974), Martin Scorsese's Taxi Driver (1976), Sydney Pollack's Absence of Malice (1981), Ridley Scott’s Blade Runner (1982), and David Lynch’s Blue Velvet (1986).
+The French term film noir translates literally to English as "black film", indicating sinister stories often presented in a shadowy cinematographic style.
 Neo-noir has a similar style but with updated themes, content, style, and visual elements.

 Definition

 The neologism neo-noir, using the Greek prefix for the word new, is defined by Mark Conard as "any film coming after the classic noir period that contains noir themes and noir sensibility".
 Another definition describes it as later noir that often synthesizes diverse genres while foregrounding the scaffolding of film noir.

 History

 "Film noir" was coined by critic Nino Frank in 1946 and popularized by French critics Raymond Borde and Etienne Chaumeton in 1955.
 The term revived in general use beginning in the 1980s, with a revival of the style.

 The classic film noir era is usually dated from the early 1940s to the late 1950s.
 The films were often adaptations of American crime novels, which were also described as "hardboiled".
 Some authors resisted these terms.
-For example, James M. Cain, author of The Postman Always Rings Twice (1934) and Double Indemnity (1944), is considered to be one of the defining authors of hard-boiled fiction.
+For example, James M. Cain, author of The Postman Always Rings Twice (1934) and Double Indemnity (1943), is considered to be one of the defining authors of hard-boiled fiction.
 Both novels were adapted as crime films, the former more than once.
 Cain is quoted as saying, "I belong to no school, hard-boiled or otherwise, and I believe these so-called schools exist mainly in the imagination of critics, and have little correspondence in reality anywhere else."